UAE bank fined Dh5.8 million over anti-money laundering violations

 Different banks offer various kinds of loans, ranging from 'green' to fixed deposit and fixed rate loans

-The Central Bank of the UAE (CBUAE) on Friday imposed a fine of Dh5.8 million a bank for violating anti-money laundering and combating the financing of terrorism (AML/CFT)and financing of illegal organisations.
+The Central Bank of the UAE (CBUAE) on Friday imposed a fine of Dh5.8 million a bank for violating rules on anti-money laundering and combating the financing of terrorism (AML/CFT)and financing of illegal organisations.

 The regulator said that financial sanctions were imposed after an examination found that the bank had deficiencies in its AML/CFT policies and procedures.
 The Central Bank said the financial sanctions were imposed under Article 14 of the Federal Decree Law No. (20) of 2018 on AML/CFT.